Updated November 17, 2022

 As one of their required procedures, auditors ask management to communicate management’s responsibility for the financial statements to the auditor in a representation letter.
 The auditor concludes the engagement by using those same words regarding management’s responsibility in the first paragraph of the auditor’s report.

 Auditors cannot require management to do anything or to make any representation.
-However, to conclude the audit with the hope of a “clean” unqualified opinion issued by the auditor, management has to assume the responsibility for the financial statements.
+However, to conclude the audit with the hope of a “clean” unmodified opinion issued by the auditor, management must assume responsibility for the financial statements.

 Auditing standards are very clear that management has the following responsibilities fundamental to the conduct of an audit:

-1. To prepare and present the financial statements in accordance with an applicable financial reporting framework, including the design, implementation and maintenance of internal controls relevant to the preparation and presentation of financial statements that are free from material misstatements, whether from error or fraud
+- To prepare and present the financial statements in accordance with an applicable financial reporting framework, including the design, implementation, and maintenance of internal controls relevant to the preparation and presentation of financial statements that are free from material misstatements, whether from error or fraud.

-✎ Any additional information the auditor may request from management
+- Any additional information the auditor may request from management; and